Megyn Kelly Lands ‘Exclusive Interview’ With Woman Fired Over ABC Anchor’s Jeffrey Epstein Hot Mic Clip

 “So glad to see you back doing what you do best,” another said.
 “I miss you on Fox but look forward to your content here.
 Looking forward to this interview.”

-Kelly said the interview, which she described as “riveting,” would be posted to her Instagram and to her YouTube page later Friday.
+Kelly said the interview, which she described as “riveting,” would be posted to her Instagram and to her YouTube page later on Friday.